eeerlend/phpTeamlab/README.md

 phpTeamlab
 ==========

-Classes to access and talk to your TeamLab portal
+Classes to access and talk to your TeamLab portal, using cURL and php